Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 Long-range dependence (LRD) refers to significant correlations between values over long periods.
 We can measure this by looking at the ACF plots to see the correlation.

-Here we are looking at a synthetic traffic with ACF plots which shows the values decay very slowly for the lags indicating strong correlation over long periods confirming long-range dependence.
+Here we are looking at synthetic traffic with ACF plots which shows the values decay very slowly for the lags indicating strong correlation over long periods confirming long-range dependence.

 {: .center}